 “I didn’t seek out to become the amateur mall historian.
 I didn’t plan this,” said Dutczak.

 “I was chatting with some people, and they didn’t know about the submarines that used to be there.
 When I tried to find some proof, it kind of really took off and resonated with people.”

-His content on the mega mall’s folklore, past attractions, and history has even caught Youtube’s attention, with Dutczak being crowned a creator on the rise this month.
+His content on the mega mall’s folklore, past attractions, and history has even caught YouTube’s attention, with Dutczak being crowned a creator on the rise in September 2021.

-For many Edmontonians and Albertans, the mall symbolizes childhood nostalgia, from the fire-breathing dragon to the submarine ride that used to be staples at the mall.
+For many Edmontonians and Albertans, the mall symbolizes childhood nostalgia, from the fire-breathing dragon to the submarine ride that used to be a staple at the mall.